 The Bad News Bears is a complete youth sports film, with laughs and lessons for the whole family.
 The colorful cast of characters gives this film a real edge for a PG rating.
 Instead of the usually dorky misfits, this team has some attitude.
 The real charm of this film is how it displays what can go wrong with youth competition, but also the real magic when it goes right.
 Rent this one to give the older kids a real taste of 70s Americana along with the enduring love of baseball.

 - The Sandlot (1993) (PG)

-Endlessly watchable, infinitely quotable, as timeless as baseball itself, The Sandlot is our number 1.
+Endlessly watchable, infinitely quotable, and as timeless as baseball itself, The Sandlot is our number 1.
 Who can forget the Beast, the Babe Ruth nicknames, the county fair, the catcher’s insults, Wendy Peffercorn?
-This is our best, most unforgettable of kid’s sports movies because it lets us relive the magic, to be young and free again, making mistakes and best friends at the same time.
+This is our best, most unforgettable kid’s sports movie because it lets us relive the magic, to be young and free again, making mistakes, and best friends at the same time.
 I could go on FOREVER…

 Full disclosure, we haven’t seen this movie yet, but last year’s Dangal is supposed to be great.
-Kids may have a tough time keeping up with the subtitles (it’s in Hindi), so hopefully the action carries it.
-True story of a wrestling legend who hopes that his kid can accomplish what he could not: bring wrestling gold back to India.
+Kids may have a tough time keeping up with the subtitles (it’s in Hindi), so hopefully, the action carries it.
+The true story of a wrestling legend who hopes that his kid can accomplish what he could not: bring wrestling gold back to India.

 Alright, there you have it.
 That’s the official list of the Top 10 Greatest Sports Movies for Kids of All Time.
 Let’s have opinions.
 What did we get right?
 Or what did we miss?
 Too much 90s for you?
 Mad that all of them but Velvet have the same cookie-cutter plot?
 Let us know in the comments below.